virocon-organization/virocon/docs/jointdistribution_and_contours.rst

 Distributions are represented by the abstract class :class:`~viroconcom.distributions.Distribution`.
 This class is further subclassed by the abstract class :class:`~viroconcom.distributions.ParametricDistribution`.
 Distributions of this kind are described by three parameters: ``shape``, ``loc``, and ``scale``.
 Though not all distributions need to make use of all three parameters.

-Currently there are 3 parametric distribution subclasses one can use to instantiate a distribution:
+Currently there are 4 parametric distribution subclasses one can use to instantiate a distribution:

 * :class:`~viroconcom.distributions.WeibullDistribution`
+* :class:`~viroconcom.distributions.ExponentiatedWeibullDistribution`
 * :class:`~viroconcom.distributions.LognormalDistribution`
 * :class:`~viroconcom.distributions.NormalDistribution`